 Let’s ask ourselves the question again, are these the type of friends who will hold my arms up when I get tired?
 We won’t spend much time here since we’ve already considered this some, but this question needs to be visited more than once.

 Another friend consideration; remember the story of the paralytic man in the Gospel?
-Read Mark 2:1-12.
-And to sum it up, a paralyzed man wanted to be healed by Jesus but not only could he not get himself to Jesus because of his paralysis, but the crowd was also too great for him to get near enough to Jesus.
+One of my FAVORITE stories by the way so go read Mark 2:1-12.
+To sum it up, a paralyzed man wanted to be healed by Jesus but not only could he not get himself to Jesus because of his paralysis, but the crowd was also too great for him to get near enough to Jesus.